Integral Picard group of some stacks of polarized K3 surfaces of low degree: Recap on moduli of polarized K3 surfaces with at most rational double points

-The Picard functor $\Pic_{X/k}$ is represented by a separated, smooth $0$-dimensional scheme over $k$ (\cite{Riz}*{Lemma 3.1.2}): we define a \emph{quasi-polarization of degree} $l$ for $X$ as a rational point $\sigma$ of $\Pic_{X/k}$ that on the algebraic closure $\overline{k}$ of $k$ is the class of a nef line bundle $L$ satisfying: \begin{enumerate} \item $(L^2)=l$, where the degree of a line bundle is defined as the self-intersection number of its first Chern class. \item if $C\subset X_{\overline{k}}$ is an irreducible curve such that $(L\cdot C)=0$, then $(C^2)=(-2)$. \end{enumerate} A quasi-polarization $\sigma$ is an actual polarization if the line bundle $L$ is ample and it is \emph{primitive} if it is not a positive power of a point in $\Pic_{X_{\overline{k}}/\overline{k}}$.
+The Picard functor $\Pic_{X/k}$ is represented by a separated, smooth $0$-dimensional scheme over $k$: we define a \emph{polarization of degree} $l$ for $X$ as a rational point $\sigma$ of $\Pic_{X/k}$ that on the algebraic closure $\overline{k}$ of $k$ is the class of an ample line bundle $L$ such that $(L^2)=l$, where the degree of a line bundle is defined as the self-intersection number of its first Chern class.
+A polarization $\sigma$ is primitive if the line bundle $L$ is not divisible in $\Pic_{X_{\overline{k}}/\overline{k}}$.

-\mypar A \emph{family of K3 surfaces} is a proper and smooth morphism of schemes $\pi:X\to S$ whose fibres are K3 surfaces.
+\mypar A \emph{family of K3 surfaces with at most rational double points} is a proper and flat morphism of schemes $\pi:X\to S$ whose fibres are K3 surfaces with at most rational double points.